 2) Where is Long Term Care Provided?

 Medicaid long term care can be provided in a number of settings.
 While originally only available to Medicaid recipients in an institutional setting, such as a nursing home, Medicaid has since expanded the locations in which one can live and receive long term services and supports.
-Based on the state, long term care Medicaid may be received in one’s home, the home of a close friend or relative, an adult foster care home, an assisted living facility, or in memory care (Alzheimer’s special care unit).
-Please note that while Medicaid may cover the cost of long term services and supports in an adult foster care home or an assisted living residence, Medicaid will not pay the room and board portion of living in such locations.
+Based on the state, assistance may be provided in one’s home, the home of a close friend or relative, an adult foster care home, an assisted living facility, or in memory care (Alzheimer’s special care unit).
+While Medicaid may cover the cost of long term services and supports in an adult foster care home or an assisted living residence, Medicaid will not pay the room and board portion.

 3) What does Medicaid Cover for Long Term Care?

 A wide variety of long term care benefits may be covered based on the state and the Medicaid program for which one is applying.
 While nursing home care is available, there are many home and community based services (HCBS) that might also be an option.
-These HCBS are not only intended to help prevent / delay Medicaid beneficiaries from being institutionalized, but also to provide assistance to primary non-paid caregivers to aid them in keeping their loved ones at home.
+In addition to preventing / delaying the need for Medicaid-funded nursing home care by promoting independent living, assistance is also provided to help primary non-paid caregivers care for their loved ones at home.